john-science/john-science.github.io/x/dice_heist.md

 Okay, if you've ever done a "Secret Santa" or "White Elephant" gift exchange, that's what this is.
 But you will get gifts in-game and IRL.

 Most of the usual rules of DnD do not apply here, because this is a dream world.
 You cannot fight or cast spells.
 Don't try to talk to the Dice Goblin or each other.
 You aren't in combat, and you can't start combat in this place.
 But, you can win great prizes by playing the Dice Goblin's game, so don't try to break the rules just to be clever.
-This a dream, you just feel compelled to play the game for no reason.
+This is just a dream, you feel compelled to play the game for no reason.
 There are never any reasons in dreams; things just happen.

 All you will need to play are a character sheet to record your winnings, and one D20.
 (Real, not digital.)

-If you haven't done a White Elephant before, how this will work is, when I say, you will all roll one D20 at the same time.
+If you haven't done a White Elephant before, how this will work is.
+When I say, you will all roll one D20 at the same time.
 These are straight rolls, no bonuses or modifiers apply.
 The person with the highest roll will get to pick the first mystery bag.
 They will take the bag and open it in front of everyone, making sure everyone can see what they have.
 (Then the Dice Goblin will award that person some in-game loot, as well.)

 Then the remaining <<N-1>> people will roll again.
 But this time, the winner has two options.
-They can pick an un-opened bag, or they can steal a bag that someone has already opened.
+They can pick an unopened bag, or they can steal a bag that someone has already opened.
 (Then the Dice Goblin will award some in-game look, again.)

 If someone's just had their prize stolen, they get to go again with no roll.
 They can steal or take un-opened bag.
 But they can't just re-steal what was stolen from them.